Best things to do in Stanthorpe and Granite Belt Region

-The Queensland Travel Guide acknowledges the Kambuwal people, Malintji and Kuunkari people, the Traditional Custodians of Stanthorpe.
+The Queensland Travel Guide acknowledges the Kambuwal people, Malintji and Kuunkari people, the Traditional Custodians of the Granite Belt Region.
 We pay our respects to their Elders past, present and emerging, and recognise their continued spiritual and cultural connections to Country.
 Always was, always will be, Aboriginal land.

-Located in the Southern Queensland Country – close to the New South Wales border, Stanthorpe or, more broadly, the Granite Belt region may be one of Australia’s best-kept secrets.
+Located in Southern Queensland Country, near the New South Wales border, Stanthorpe, or, more broadly, the Granite Belt region, is among Australia’s best-kept secrets.

-So let’s get into it and help you discover the best Stanthorpe places to visit.
+So, let’s get into it and discover the best places to visit on the Granite Belt!

 This post may contain compensated links.
 Please refer to our disclaimer here for more information.